 How personal?
 Check out “Train Crash,” a table the pair designed in 2015 to reflect the derailment of their romantic relationship.

-Luckily for us, their professional relationship stayed on track.
-Here’s their version of Chartres Cathedral flipped on its side and turned into a cabinet.
+Luckily for us, the pair’s professional relationship stayed on track.
+Here’s their version of Chartres Cathedral flipped on its back and turned into a cabinet.

 Divine!